 Excess salt intake makes your body retain water, which can sit on your abs, making you look like you're holding more body fat than you really are.
 Of course, if you're prepping for a show, you don't want to cut your salt too low too soon, as you may rebound and start holding water when you step on stage.

 There are a few rules of thumb you should follow.
 First, if you're trying to make your abs look good over a longer period of time, gradually reduce your sodium intake.
-If your goal is to make your abs look good for a particular event in a photoshoot or a bodybuilding show, cut your sodium more drastically about 48 hours before your showtime.
+If your goal is to make your abs look good for a particular event.
+For example in a photoshoot, or a bodybuilding show, cut your sodium more drastically about 48 hours before your showtime.

 6. Intermittent Fasting

-Intermittent fasting is not a diet, it is an eating cycling strategy which simply dictates when you consume your calories at intervals.
+Intermittent fasting is not a diet, it is an eating cycling strategy that simply dictates when you consume your calories at intervals.
 That’s it.
 Nothing more, nothing less.
-Coach Alex has an impressive guide on his video to show if intermittent fasting can work for you.
+Dr. Eric Berg has an impressive guide in his video to show if intermittent fasting can work for you.

 We hope you can learn some tips on how to quickly show your abs.
 Let us know in the comments below what you think if you have anything to add.